anandaworldwide/ananda-library-chatbot/.remember/memory/project.md

 - Copy the code to both packages if needed
 - Maintain version alignment for any npm dependencies used in both packages
 - Keep the implementations as similar as possible while allowing for package-specific optimizations

+### Markdown Formatting

+- Markdown files should adhere to a 120-character line limit.